prince4panwar/codeigniter/README.md

 ## Introduction 💡

-Welcome to the [Your Project Name] repository! 🌐 This project is a comprehensive resource for anyone looking to dive into the worlds of PHP and Java.
+Welcome to the CodeIgniter repository! 🌐 This project is a comprehensive resource for anyone looking to dive into the worlds of PHP and Java.
 Whether you're a beginner eager to learn from scratch or an experienced developer seeking a quick reference, you'll find a wealth of topics, programs, and explanations here.

 What to Expect 💡
 In-Depth PHP Topics: Explore a curated collection of PHP topics, each accompanied by clear explanations and practical examples.